Garth: Live at Notre Dame

-Garth: Live at Notre Dame was a 2018 American concert television special by country music artist Garth Brooks televised by CBS on December 2, 2018.
-It was filmed at Notre Dame Stadium in Notre Dame, Indiana, on October 20, 2018.
+Garth: Live at Notre Dame was a 2018 American concert event and primetime television special starring country music artist Garth Brooks.
+Held on October 20, 2018, at Notre Dame Stadium in Notre Dame, Indiana, the performance marked the first live concert held at the historic venue in its history.
+The concert was filmed live in front of a sold-out audience of over 84,000 attendees amidst freezing rain and snow conditions.